-Turner: No, they are not yet appropriately classified.
-Presently, the White Lions are listed as Panthera leo, under CITES Appendix II and, therefore, fall under the IUCN (World Union) Conservation classification of 'Vulnerable', ie. 'species that are not necessarily now threatened with extinction, but that may become so, unless trade is closely controlled'.
-Of serious concern is that at the present time (2018), the conservation authority in South Africa (Department of Environmental Affairs - DEA) is down-listing the conservation status of ALL lions in South Africa from 'Vulnerable' to 'Least Concern.
+Turner: No, they are not.
+Presently, the White Lions are listed as Panthera leo melanochaita, under CITES Appendix II and, therefore, fall under the IUCN classification of 'Vulnerable', ie. 'species that are not necessarily now threatened with extinction, but that may become so, unless trade is closely controlled'.
+Of serious concern is that at the present time (2022), the conservation authority in South Africa (Department of Environmental Affairs - DEA) has down-listed the conservation status of ALL lions in South Africa from 'Vulnerable' to 'Least Concern.
 This will increase the hunting of wild lions in South Africa, and increase the availability and therefore the demand for lion parts / bones, putting lions under greater threat of extinction.
-The White Lion Trust and other concerned organisations are campaigning to prevent this down-listing.

 Appendix II means that the White Lions or their derivatives (eg. animal parts) can be sold, hunted and traded.
 In reality, every permit issued to hunt a lion (Panthera leo) can be used to hunt a White Lion.
-Since there are currently (2018) only 11 White Lions in the wild, in their endemic range, White Lions are critically endangered.
+Since there are currently (2023) only 18 White Lions in the wild, in their endemic range, White Lions are critically endangered.
 Any White Lions born or reintroduced to the wild are not protected.